MakSim

-Marina Sergeyevna Maksimova (Марина Сергеевна Максимова; born 10 June 1983), better known under her stage name MakSim (Russian: МакSим; earlier – Maxi-M) is a Russian singer, songwriter, and music producer.
+Marina Sergeyevna Abrosimova (Марина Сергеевна Абросимова; born 10 June 1983), better known under her stage name MakSim (Russian: МакSим; earlier – Maxi-M) is a Russian singer, songwriter, and music producer.

 MakSim rose to fame in the Russian-speaking world in the mid-2000s after releasing her debut album Trudnyi vozrast in 2006.
 She went on to release a string of successful singles afterwards, including "Moy ray", "Znayesh li ty" and "Vetrom stat'", which all topped the TopHit radio charts.
 Between 2007 and 2010, she enjoyed the peak of her career.
 In 2007 and 2008, MakSim won the award for Best Female Russian Singer at the MTV Russia Music Awards and in 2008 and 2009 won the same prize at the Muz-TV Music Awards, also winning the prize for Best Album in 2008 for Moy ray.

 Early life

 Maksimova was born in Kazan in 1983 in a family of automechanic Sergey Abrosimov and kindergarten teacher Svetlana Maksimova.
 In her childhood, she was said to have been inseparable from her older brother Maksim, therefore taking his name as her nickname.
 From a young age, she was involved in music and studied vocals and piano at a local music school.
 In her childhood, Maksimova also enjoyed karate, reaching up to a red belt.
 Afterwards, Maksimova studied at the Kazan National Research Technical University named after A.N.
 Tupolev, where she graduated with a degree from the Faculty of Humanities.